All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can ipamorelin help with SIBO?

 Ipamorelin's prokinetic effects (stimulation of gut motility through ghrelin receptor activation) may be relevant for SIBO, since impaired migrating motor complex function is a recognized contributing factor.
-However, ipamorelin has not been studied specifically for SIBO treatment.
-It may play a supportive role within a comprehensive treatment plan designed by your physician.
+But ipamorelin hasn't been studied specifically for SIBO treatment.
+It may play a supportive role within a thorough treatment plan designed by your physician.

 Is ipamorelin better than BPC-157 for gut health?

-They work through different mechanisms and are not directly comparable.
+They work through different mechanisms and aren't directly comparable.
 BPC-157 has more extensive preclinical data specifically for gut healing and tissue repair.
-Ipamorelin works through GH optimization and prokinetic effects.
+Ipamorelin works through GH improvement and prokinetic effects.
 Some clinicians use them together for complementary benefits.
 Your physician can advise on the best approach for your situation.

 Does ipamorelin cause stomach issues?